Substra/substra-documentation/docs/source/how-to/deploying-substra/walkthrough/40-connect-organizations.rst

 =======================

 This guide assume that you have two organization in your network, one named ``ingen`` and the other ``biotechnica``.
 The process would be the same if you have more organizations as we have to pair them.
-For example with three orgs you would repeat it for (org1, org2), (org1, org3) and (org2, org3).
+We have also to pair the organization with itself.
+For example with three orgs you would repeat it for (org1, org1), (org2, org2), (org3, org3), (org1, org2), (org1, org3) and (org2, org3).

 In this setup we want ``ingen`` to exchange assets with ``biotechnica``.
 We are assuming that you have two values files with the configuration for your existing deployment, one for each organization named: ``backend-ingen-values.yaml``, ``backend-biotechnica-values.yaml``.